Forget the traditional registry. Amanda Knox and her fiancé are seeking $ for an intergalactic space-themed wedding.

-(CNN)Amanda Knox is planning an out-of-this-world wedding and is hoping her friends, family, and fans will help pay for it.

-Knox, who was acquitted of the murder of Meredith Kercher in Italy in 2011, became engaged to boyfriend Christopher Robinson in November 2018 after dating for three years.
+(CNN)Amanda Knox, exonerated on charges of killing her roommate in Italy, is moving forward.
+Like light years forward.

-The two are bypassing a traditional registry and instead are hoping to raise $10,000 for their space-themed wedding.
+Knox and fiance Christopher Robinson have created a website seeking funds from family and friends to pay for an out-of-this world wedding.
+The two say they are bypassing a traditional registry and instead are hoping to raise $10,000 for their space-themed nuptials, which will feature "mind-bending sets" and "extravagant alien food."

 "Let's face it, we don't need any more stuff," they write on the website.
 "What we do need is help putting on the best party ever for our family and friends!"